-- 50% said their employment was "permanent, year-round"

-- 20% said their employment was "casual or auxillary on-call"

-- 16% said their employment was "temporary"

-- 10% said their employment was "seasonal"
+- 64% said their employment was "permanent, year-round" - 21% said their employment was "casual or auxiliary on-call" - 12% said their employment was "temporary" - 3% said their employment was "seasonal"

-- 2% said the did not know

-- 1% refused to respond

 Repondents were asked how many hours they usually worked at their main job or business.
-Of the respondents, 70% said they worked 35 hours a week or more.
-The following graph indicates the full range of responses.
+Of the respondents, 79% said they worked 35 hours a week or more.